Liam Neeson: 2008–present: Action stardom

 In 2016, Neeson narrated the RTÉ One three-part documentary on the Easter Rising, 1916.
 Also in 2016, Neeson reunited with director Martin Scorsese on the drama Silence, starring alongside Andrew Garfield and Adam Driver.
 That same year, he did the voice and motion capture for the Monster in the Spanish film A Monster Calls.
 In 2018, he acted in the Coen brothers' western anthology film The Ballad of Buster Scruggs and the Steve McQueen crime thriller Widows, acting opposite Viola Davis.
 He portrayed Mark Felt in Mark Felt: The Man Who Brought Down the White House (2017), directed by Peter Landesman and Philip Marlowe in Marlowe (2022), directed by Neil Jordan.
 He acted in the romantic drama Ordinary Love (2019) with Lesley Manville and the biographical drama Wildcat starring Maya Hawke.
 On television, he played Chief Constable Byers in Derry Girls (2022), and portrayed a fictional version of himself in Atlanta (2022).

-In 2025 he starred as Frank Drebin Jr. in The Naked Gun, a departure from and reference to his career as an action star.
+In 2025, he starred as Frank Drebin Jr. in The Naked Gun, a departure from and reference to his career as an action star.

 Activism

 Neeson opposes what he sees as the unrestricted right to own firearms in the U.S. and has made calls for gun control.
 In January 2015, he repeated his views, calling U.S. gun laws a "disgrace" in an interview with Emirati newspaper Gulf News when replying to a question about the Charlie Hebdo shootings earlier that month.
-In response, American gun manufacturer Para USA, which provided the prop weapons used by Neeson in the Taken film series, stated: "We will no longer provide firearms for use in films starring Liam Neeson and ask that our friends and partners in Hollywood refrain from associating our brand and products with his projects."
+In response, U.S. gun manufacturer Para USA, which provided the prop weapons used by Neeson in the Taken film series, stated: "We will no longer provide firearms for use in films starring Liam Neeson and ask that our friends and partners in Hollywood refrain from associating our brand and products with his projects."

 In 2014, Neeson protested against the anti-carriage horse campaign of New York City Mayor Bill de Blasio, who said he would outlaw horse-drawn carriages in Central Park once he took office.
 He wrote an opinion page published in The New York Times citing the carriage trade as a safe one for employees, horses, and tourists, and noted it was a livelihood for many immigrants.

 Neeson narrated a video for Amnesty International in favour of the legalisation of abortion in Ireland, which some conservative and pro-life commentators claimed was "anti-Catholic".

 Neeson was opposed to Brexit, stating in 2016 that it would be truly "a shame to sacrifice all the progress that has been made by the peace process regarding border controls".

-In September 2017, Neeson compared the U.S. presidency of Donald Trump to the Watergate scandal of Richard Nixon: "Democracy works and no man—and certainly not the president—is above the law.
+In September 2017, Neeson compared the U.S. presidency of Donald Trump to the Watergate scandal of Richard Nixon: "Democracy works and no man – and certainly not the president – is above the law.
 He has to be accountable."